pandastrike/shred/README.md

 # Introduction

-Shred is an HTTP client that wraps HTTP interfaces so you can easily create JavaScript clients.
-No one wants the low-level details of HTTP calls mucking up their code.
-So what do we typically do?
-We wrap the calls in functions.
-Shred just makes that easier.
+Shred is an HTTP client that wraps HTTP interfaces so you can easily create CoffeeScript or JavaScript clients.

+HTTP is a rich protocol, but the low-level details of setting headers and checking response codes muck up our code.
+So we either ignore these nuances or write wrapper functions to hide the details.

+Shred makes it easy to declaratively create API wrapper functions.
+Shred also features support for URL templates, response compression, authorization, and streaming responses.
+And more features are coming soon!

 ## Example: GitHub API